Amended (Oct 22, 2021): Request for Proposals

 - Other elements considered necessary

-- Define a culturally responsive approach and processes (through meetings, sharing circles, interviews/conversations, surveys, consultations, etc) required for appropriate engagement of Indigenous people and groups throughout the country
+- Define a culturally responsive approach and processes (through meetings, sharing circles, interviews/conversations, surveys, consultations, etc) required for appropriate engagement of Indigenous people and groups throughout the country.
+This includes providing honouraria when appropriate.
+Specific rates to be discussed with CanHepC National Indigenous Planning Committee.

 - Spearhead all engagement planning and processes toward attaining a consensus on the priority recommendations and actions